prasadus92/nbx-assignment/README.md

 ### Build

-From within the project, run `docker-compose build`
+From within the project, run `docker-compose build app`

 ### Run

 From within the project, run `docker-compose up -d`

+This will also run the PostgreSQL as the application database.

+**NOTE**:

+1. Application configuration is supplied via `userservice.yaml` file located under `config`.
+This is currently organized into environment specific files like `userservice-docker.yaml` (for Docker).
+2. If you are running the application from an IDE, run the DB initialization script `init-db.py` before starting the application (also, you could use `run-application.sh`).

 ### Verify the service is up and running